alessandropanzieri/GSS-Exprivia-project/README.md

 The system is usable via common web browsers, therefore end users haven't to install any software on their workstations.
 To ensure its maintainability, the system has been developed using cutting-edge technologies and the architecture has an approach open to new features.

-In this GitHub repository, in addition to the source code, it is possible to find the following UML formatted documents:
+In this GitHub repository, in addition to the source code, it is possible to find the following UML formatted documentation:

 - analysis of functional requirements
 - use case analysis